Environmental guidance for your business in Northern Ireland & Scotland

 If you put waste into an anaerobic digestion plant the digestate you produce is also waste.
 You must apply waste management controls when you handle, transport or apply the digestate.
 For information about waste management controls, see our guidance on your waste responsibilities.

-For further information on anaerobic digestion, see the biomass energy centre's website.
+For further information on anaerobic digestion, see the website set up by government and industry.

 Quality protocols set out end-of-waste criteria for producing a product from a specific waste type.
 If you comply with the criteria, the product you recover is not considered to be waste so you can use it without needing to follow waste management controls.
 For example, if it is not classed as a waste, you do not need to transport it using a waste carrier or with a waste transfer note.

 The anaerobic digestate quality protocol describes how you can produce anaerobic digestate from biodegradable waste that is separated at the source from other types of waste.
 If you comply with this quality protocol you can use the anaerobic digestate you produce as a fertiliser, soil conditioner or material in land restoration.

 If you operate a small-scale energy generator you can save your business money by selling green energy certificates to energy suppliers or by using the certificates to gain exemptions from some environmental taxes, such as the climate change levy.
 The certificates include:

 For further information, see the Department of Energy and Climate Change (DECC) website.

 You can sell any surplus electricity you generate from small-scale low-carbon electricity to the major electricity suppliers at a fixed rate to help offset the cost of installing plant.
 For further information about feed-in tariffs, see the DECC website.

 You may be able to apply for grants for your energy-from-waste plant.
 For example, you may be able to receive support for anaerobic digestion facilities in rural areas from the Scottish Rural Development Programme.